althonos/smatrix/README.md

 ```

 Note that, in this example, the glob pattern expansion is done by the shell
-and may have escaping issues if the filenames contain whitespace characters`
+and may have escaping issues if the filenames contain whitespace characters.

 #### `--wrap` flag